 Hand Bell Choir

-Daniel Hopkins is the music director of Lancaster Baptist School.
+Daniel Hopkins is the music director of both the Antelope Valley Music Academy and Lancaster Baptist School.
 He conducts the choral and ensemble programs as well as teaches private piano lessons and sight singing at West Coast Baptist College, where he currently oversees the piano performance program.
 He graduated from Oklahoma Baptist College in 2004 with a four-year diploma in theology and is finalizing a Masters in Music Education.
 He is the main pianist for the worship services at Lancaster Baptist Church helping lead in worship for thousands of people every weekend.